 And then I used a prybar and hammer to remove that section.
 It took quite a bit of prying to get it out (those old nails didn’t want to let go!), but it finally came out.

-Since the original floor boards in the dining room and the new floor boards in the kitchen aren’t perfectly aligned, there was no way to feather in new boards to make the floor continuous.
+Since the original floorboards in the dining room and the new floorboards in the kitchen aren’t perfectly aligned, there was no way to feather in new boards to make the floor continuous.

 (Do you like how I said that as if I would have actually feathered in boards if only they had been lined up properly? 😀 Truth be told, there’s no way in heck I would have tried to do that.
 The results would have been disastrous.)

 So my only option was to make a transition strip between the dining room and kitchen.
-Fortunately, I still had a bag of old flooring boards that I removed from the closet in the original hallway bathroom.
-I’m so glad I held on to these boards!
+Fortunately, I still had a bag of old flooring boards that I had removed from the closet in the original hallway bathroom.
+I’m so glad I held on to those boards!
 This is the second area I’ve patched with them, and I still have one more area that needs patching.
 I glued and clamped three rows of boards together to make the transition strip, and cut them to the width of the doorway.

 The hardest part of the whole thing was cutting the edges of the existing flooring straight and wide enough so that the transition strip would fit.
 I’m not gonna lie…it wasn’t really smooth sailing.
 It was frustrating and difficult.
 I used both the reciprocating saw and the Dremel Multi-Max to get the job done.
 In hindsight, I wish I had just gone to Home Depot and purchased one of those tiny circular saws.
-That would have made quick work of it, and would have made straighter, nicer cuts, but I wasn’t in a money-spending mood that day.
-I managed to get it done with the tools I had.
+That would have made quick work of it and would have made straighter, nicer cuts, but I wasn’t in a money-spending mood that day, so I managed to get it done with the tools I had.

 I secured the transition strip with glue (lots and lots of glue), and I also face-nailed some of the boards.
 I hate having to face-nail flooring boards, but sometimes there’s just not another way to do it.